- As low as $471/Night

 Interaction with Guests:

 We like to meet our guests when the timing works out upon arrival and get our visitors settled.
 But when timing doesn't match up we'll leave a key for them to access the rental at their convenience.
-We're a phone call away if anything comes up during the stay but leave guests to appreciate the rental as their own.
+We're a phone call away if anything comes up during the stay but leave guests to savor the rental as their own.

 About the Area

 Downtown Charleston, a neighborhood in Charleston, is home to this apartment.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach.
-Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
+Charleston City Market and Charleston Tanger Outlets are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.

 Special Instructions